UniversalDependencies/UD_Italian-PoSTWITA/README.md

 2018-04-15 v2.2
 * added new data
 * added new label subtypes
-* more systematic treatment of dates, predeterminers, coordination, and of various discourse markers
+* more systematic treatment of dates, predeterminers, coordination, pre-verbal objects, and of various discourse markers
 * revised parataxis:insert
 * other minor corrections